OpenKneeboard/OpenKneeboard/docs/api/lua.md

 	********************************

-	Tell Lua where to look for the DLLs; replace `SOME_FOLDER` with the path to a folder containing an up-to-date `OpenKneeboard_LuaAPI.dll` --]] package.cpath = "SOME_DIRECTORY\\?.dll;"..package.cpath -- For example, in DCS:
+	Tell Lua where to look for the DLLs; replace `SOME_FOLDER` with the path to a folder containing an up-to-date `OpenKneeboard_LuaAPI64.dll` --]] package.cpath = "SOME_DIRECTORY\\?.dll;"..package.cpath -- For example, in DCS: